God's Reward System

 Instead, it is our actions on Earth which are judged in order to determine the size, and perhaps the content of our eternal reward.

 God always wants only the best for us, and so events and circumstances are arranged to give us opportunities to do good to others, as well as to accept and complete ministry opportunities.
-They are not just for designated ‘ministers’ but for every believer!
+These 'ministry opportunites' are not just for designated ‘ministers’ but for every believer.

 Paul explains how this judgment system of opportunities and reminders works, in Romans 2, beginning with verse 4: